SaparovPetr/myriad/overstate - преувеличивать.md

-# Overstate - преувеличивать

-1. Overstate the importance - преувеличивать важность
+1. overstate the importance

-2. Overstate the benefits - преувеличивать выгоды
+2. overstate the benefits

-3. Overstate the case - преувеличивать ситуацию
+3. overstate the risks

-4. Overstate the facts - преувеличивать факты
+4. overstate the facts

-Примеры:

-- Present Perfect: The company has been overstating their profits for years.

-(Компания преувеличивала свою прибыль на протяжении многих лет.)
+5. overstate the impact
+6. overstate the situation
+7. overstate one's achievements

+Present Perfect: I have never intended to overstate my qualifications.
-- Past Simple: She overstated her abilities on her resume and didn't get the job.
+Past Simple: She overstated the benefits of the proposal during the meeting.

-(Она преувеличила свои способности в своём резюме и не получила работу.)

-- Past Continuous: He was overstating his case during the meeting, which made everyone uncomfortable.

-(Он преувеличивал свою ситуацию во время встречи, что вызвало дискомфорт у всех.)

-- Past Perfect: By the time they found out he had been overestating his qualifications, it was too late to hire someone else.

-(К тому времени, когда они выяснили, что он преувеличивал свою квалификацию, было уже поздно нанять кого-то другого.)
+Past Continuous: They were overstating their achievements when the truth was revealed.
+Past Perfect: He had overstated the risks before the project began.